gabrielsouza-oss/IBOV_Polynomial_Aprox/README.md

 # IBOV_Polynomial_Aprox
-Polynomial approximation for the Bovespa index data, from 06-2018 to 06-2020, using Newton and Lagrange numerical methods with different types of interpolation nodes
+Polynomial approximation to Bovespa index data, from 06-2018 to 06-2020, using Newton and Lagrange numerical methods with different types of interpolation nodes